Pendersleigh & Sons‘ Official Map of Los Feliz

 THE ENNIS-BROWN HOUSE

 In 1924, construction of the Frank Lloyd Wright-designed Ennis-Brown House was completed for Charles and Mabel Ennis.
-The Mayan revival-style home was built with pre-cast concrete blocks, which began to fall apart before long.
-Efforts to restore and repair it are constant, as are its appearances in films and TV series, including the TV series Buffy the Vampire Slayer, Blade Runner, Twin Peaks, Predator 2, House on Haunted Hill (1959), Rush Hour, The Thirteenth Floor, Black Rain, The Rocketeer, The Karate Kid III, The Replacement Killers, Grand Canyon, The Glimmer Man, The Day of the Locust, Moon 44, Terminal Man, the TV series Fallen Angels, Timestalkers, Blood Ties and House of Frankenstein (1997).
+The Maya Revival-style home was built with pre-cast concrete blocks, which began to fall apart before long.
+Efforts to restore and repair it are constant, as are its appearances in films and television series, including Buffy the Vampire Slayer, Blade Runner, Twin Peaks, Predator 2, House on Haunted Hill (1959), Rush Hour, The Thirteenth Floor, Black Rain, The Rocketeer, The Karate Kid III, The Replacement Killers, Grand Canyon, The Glimmer Man, The Day of the Locust, Moon 44, Terminal Man, Fallen Angels, Timestalkers, Blood Ties and House of Frankenstein (1997).
 Nonetheless, the Ennis House Foundation has decided that it can’t sustain the expensive cost of maintaining, restoring and repairing the house and it’s now on the market for a private owner.

 THE LOS ANGELES BREAKFAST CLUB & RANCHO RIVERSIDE